revertinc/revert/README.md

 ### We are an ideal match for you, If:-

--   You are a company building in the GTM space.
+-   You are building a product for the the go-to-market space.
 -   You have integration with CRM's on your roadmap.
 -   Your focus is building your core product.